1. Health

-Folate is a water-soluble vitamin that is important to the body for several functions including creating new cells and making red blood cells.
+Folate is a water-soluble, B-complex vitamin that is important to the body for several functions including creating new cells and making red blood cells.
+Specifically, folic acid is also known as vitamin B9.

 People with inflammatory bowel disease (IBD) are at risk for folate deficiency, especially those who are taking methotrexate or sulfasalazine.

 The body can not make folate or folic acid, so it must be obtained from food and supplements.
 Folate is a B vitamin that is important before and during pregnancy because it is used in cell creation and division.
-An adequate intake of folate during pregnancy is needed to prevent neural tube defects such as spina bifida.
+An adequate intake of folate is needed to prevent neural tube defects such as spina bifida in a baby.

 Folate is also necessary for the body to maintain proper levels of the amino acid homocysteine, which is needed by the body for protein synthesis.
 Without enough folate, homocysteine will build up in the body.
 High levels of homocysteine are associated with cardiovascular disease.

 Folate may also help prevent cancer by preventing certain changes in the body's DNA.
-Because folate is needed to create red blood cells, getting enough folate is important to prevent anemia.
+Because folate is needed to create red blood cells, getting enough folate is also important to prevent anemia, specifically megaloblastic anemia.

 Sulfasalazine and methotrexate are two medications used to treat IBD that may interfere with the metabolism of folate.

-Other reasons for poor folate absorption include alcohol abuse, liver disease, and the use of anticonvulsant medications, metformin, triamterene, or barbituates.
+Other reasons for poor folate absorption include alcohol abuse, liver disease, and the use of anticonvulsant medications, metformin, triamterene, or barbiturates.

-IBD patients are at risk for elevated levels of homocysteine, but a folate deficiency may or may not be to blame -- the evidence is conflicting.
-At least one study has shown that increased homocysteine in people with IBD may be a result of low levels of the vitamin B12, rather than low levels of folate.
+IBD patients are at risk for elevated levels of homocysteine.
+Homocysteine is an amino acid, and levels that are too high are associated with blood clots and heart attacks.
+In people with IBD, a folate deficiency may or may not be to blame for elevated homocysteine—the evidence is conflicting.
+At least one study published in 2001 has shown that increased homocysteine in people with IBD may be a result of low levels of the vitamin B12, rather than low levels of folate.

 Some foods that have folate or folic acid are: